loganmeetsworld/loganmcdonald.dev/content/about/_index.md

       - "Delivering software"
 ---

 I'm Logan.
-I am currently a Principal Consulting Software Engineer with [18F](18f.gov), a U.S. federal agency that advizes people in other agencies and local governments on building human-centered and resilient technology.
-I previously worked as a Staff Engineer in the private sector at companies like BuzzFeed and Kickstarter, where I concentrated on systems operability, safety, and release engineering.
+I am currently an expert consultant providing advice on reliability and software development to the federal government, specifically with Federal Student Aid at the Department of Education.
+I have extensive experience in teaching human centered design, software engineering practices, and safety to federal agencies as an engineering leader at [18F](18f.org).
+I have also worked as a Staff Engineer in the private sector at companies like BuzzFeed and Kickstarter, where I concentrated on systems operability, safety, and release engineering.
 Here you can find musings about technology and work.
 In my non-work time I love to challenge myself with long-distance running, cooking, and learning new things.
 Some writing related to that may pop up from time to time!